Mary Carskadon

-Mary A. Carskadon is an American sleep researcher.
-She is a professor in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University and the director of the Bradley Hospital Sleep Research Laboratory and the COBRE Center for Sleep and Circadian Rhythms in Child and Adolescent Mental Health.
+Mary A. Carskadon is an American sleep researcher who is a professor in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University.
+Carskadon is the director of both the Bradley Hospital Sleep Research Laboratory and also the COBRE Center for Sleep and Circadian Rhythms in Child and Adolescent Mental Health.

 A prominent expert on sleep and circadian rhythms during childhood, adolescence, and young adulthood, Carskadon researches issues related to daytime sleepiness.
 She has also contributed important research on school start times as it relates to sleep patterns and sleepiness in adolescence.

 Early life and education

 Mary Alice Carskadon, born in Illinois in July 1947, is the daughter of Gretchen (née Shumaker) and Edward Bell Carskadon.
 During her childhood in Elizabethtown, Pennsylvania, she was active in the local Brownie troop, and played tennis and field hockey.

 Carskadon studied psychology at Gettysburg College, graduating as a distinguished alumna in 1969, and the college bestowed an honorary doctor of sciences degree on her in 1999.
 She earned a doctorate with distinction in neuro- and biobehavioral sciences at Stanford University in 1979, with a dissertation titled, Determinants of Daytime Sleepiness: Adolescent Development, Extended and Restricted Nocturnal Sleep, advised by William C. Dement.